Pastramicity/box/note/Computing.md

 ### Sorting Algorithms

+Sorting itself usually isn't the goal, it is to allow other algorithms to run or run faster.

+Naive sorting algorithms are O(N^2)

+NlogN is the fastest for comparison-based sorting

+#### Insertion

+Put element at the end of an array and swap with previous element until in the correct position

+O(N)

+#### Insertion Sort

+Use [[#Insertion]] repeatedly on an empty list, drawing elements from your input list.

+O(N^2)

 #### Selection Sort

 Find the smallest value and swap its place with the first, the continue with the remaining array until you reach the end.